-The Auditor conducted an interview with two Psychology Services Staff members and both staff members confirmed that inmate victims are provided immediate access to medical treatment as well as crisis intervention, therapy, and counseling services.
-Each staff member explained the services provided at the facility and through the local crisis center and include one-on-one counseling and support groups.
+The Auditor conducted an interview with Health Services and Psychology Services staff members and both staff members confirmed that inmate victims are provided immediate access to medical treatment as well as crisis intervention, therapy, and counseling services.
+Each staff member explained the services provided at the facility included one-on-one counseling and support groups.
 These services are offered for victims of sexual abuse or sexual harassment as well as offenders of sexual abuse.

-The Auditor conducted four targeted interviews with inmates who reported an incident of sexual abuse or sexual harassment.
-The Auditor inquired to each inmate, after reporting the incident did you see staff member from Psychology Services in a timely manner and did anyone provide treatment or follow-up plans.
+The Auditor conducted four targeted interviews with inmates who reported an incident of sexual abuse and inquired to each inmate, after reporting the incident did you see a Medical or Mental Health staff member in a timely manner and did anyone provide treatment or follow-up plans.
 Three of the four inmates confirmed to the Auditor that immediately after reporting the incident he was seen by medical staff and had the opportunity to speak to a Psychology Services staff member.
 The Auditor also inquired to each inmate if he was offered tests for sexually transmitted infections and if payment for any of the services provided were required.
-Two of the three inmates acknowledged that testing for sexually transmitted infections was not required to his incident; the third inmate interviewed confirmed being offered testing for sexually transmitted infections and denied being charged for any medical treatment related to the incident.
-The fourth inmate interviewed denied reporting an incident of sexual abuse or sexual harassment, therefore, these specific questions were not posed to him.
+Three of the four inmates informed the Auditor that such testing was not necessary and denied being charged for any medical treatment related to the incident.
+The fourth inmate interviewed denied reporting an allegation of sexual abuse.

-Upon review of the policy and upon completion of interviews, USP Atwater demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+Upon review of the policy and upon completion of interviews, FCI Pekin demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.